 This still leaves many with apprehensions regarding vehicle range and the extent to which EVs are practical day–to-day alternatives to current combustion engine options.
 The UK is benefiting from the Technology Strategy Board (TSB), which supports research and development of technology and innovation for UK business enhancement, and is sponsoring six development projects to advance EV development through £52m of funding.
 We should see practical solutions emerging on a number of fronts including UK manufacturing and academia.

 Although EV uptake is clearly complex and challenging, we have the opportunity to build upon our current PiP and TSB investments with other interventions to ensure the UK is not falling behind our European counterparts.
 At this stage, the UK is very much still in the race to lead the charge.

-David Rees is head of local government services at PA Consulting Group & Tobias Reich is an electric vehicles expert at PA Consulting Group
+David Rees is head of local government services at PA Consulting Group

 For more information on PA's energy expertise, contact us now or click here for more information.